Feel-ix-343/markdown-oxide/README.md

 # Obsidian Graph Flexing (and maybe a little exigence for the project)

 This is my vault.
 As you can see, there is a lot of stuff in it.
 Along with notes, I also like speed.
-Obsidian, logseq, and other language servers are a little slow with my vault.
+Obsidian, logseq, and other language servers are a little slow with my vault (and a little high latency in general).
 I need speed; Neovim and this LSP CMPs my needs!
 (I am using this daily, right now even).

 ![image](https://github.com/Feel-ix-343/moxide/assets/88951499/3de26de6-1113-469f-8807-40dd6c2e1e03)